Does sleep apnea reduce life expectancy? – What we know and 10 things you can do

 Other things besides sleep apnea that can affect life expectancy

-Since we’ve been on the topic of life expectancy, it should be o
+Since we’ve been on the topic of life expectancy, it should be obvious that sleep apnea isn’t the only thing that affects it.

-Some of the other things that can affect the number of years an individual lives include:
+Some of the other factors that reduce the number of years an individual lives include:

 Marital status – married people tend to have lower mortality rates